 - Zika can be spread by infected mosquitoes or unprotected sex with a person who has contracted the virus.

 - A woman who is pregnant can transmit the Zika virus to her baby.
-Babies who have been infected with the virus have an increased risk of being born with microcephaly, a birth defect that results in a small head and impaired brain development.
+Babies who have the virus have an increased risk of being born with microcephaly, a birth defect that results in a small head and impaired brain development.

 - There is no vaccine to prevent the virus and there is no medication to treat it.